 You do not eat a healthy diet

-Eating a Standard American Diet lacking prebiotic fibers, probiotics, vitamins, minerals, and antioxidants, your gut has little chance.
-All the unhealthy food influences your gut health allowing pathogenic bacteria to overtake your microbiome.
+If you are strictly eating a standard American diet lacking prebiotic fibers, probiotics, vitamins, minerals, and antioxidants, your gut has little chance.
+All the unhealthy food impacts your gut health allowing pathogenic bacteria to overtake your microbiome.

 You are addicted to processed foods and sugar

-Processed foods are usually high in sugar, high in calories, and high in ingredients that is difficult to break down.
-Not to mention they are low in fiber and nutrients.
+Processed foods are usually high in sugar, high in calories, and high in ingredients that are difficult to break down.
+Additionally, they are low in fiber and nutrients.
 Bad bacteria feed on sugary foods and create an unhealthy cycle.
 The more sugar and processed foods you eat, the more compromised your gut health will be, and you will crave sugar and junk food even more.

 You are overweight or obese and have difficulty losing weight

-Eating a healthy diet and having a healthy digestion can help you to lose weight, find your healthy set point, and maintain a healthy weight.
+Eating a healthy diet that supports proper digestion can help you to lose weight, find your healthy set point, and maintain a healthy weight.
 Overweight and obese individuals are more likely to have a compromised microbiome that makes it difficult to lose weight.
-Cleaning up your gut flora is an important key to accomplish weight loss.
+Cleaning up your gut flora is an important key to achieving weight loss.

 You have a poor immune system